Shatruvu (2013 film): Reception

 Karthik Pasupulate of The Times of India opined that "It seems like a B-Grade action film from the nineties and everything looks too outdated.
 There are too many loopholes in the script and the execution so analysis into what all went wrong will be a waste of time".
 A critic from 123telugu gave the film a rating of 1 out of 5.
-The critic called the film outdated and said that Srikanth should do such films.
+The critic called the film outdated and said that Srikanth should not do such films.